JeanChristopheMorinPerso/OpenTimelineIO-JS-Bindings/README.md

 make install
 ```

+Right now, files will be installed in the `./install` directory.
+This is hardcoded.

 ## State of the project

 This is still a work in progress for now, but the base is there.
 That is:

 * `SerializableObject`, `SerializableObjectWithMetadata`, ability to subclass them and
-  register custom schemas from Javascripts.
+  register custom schemas from Javascript.
 * `Composable`, `Marker`, `Clip` (partial) and `SerializableCollection` (partial).
 * Serialization and deserialization is mostly working, though it needs more work to
   cover everything.